Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-I am confident that my qualifications and experience make me an ideal candidate for this position.
-I would like the chance to discuss further with you about the ways I can be a valuable asset on your staff.
+I believe my abilities and experience make me a ideal candidate for this position.
+I would appreciate the opportunity to chat with you about the ways I can be a valuable asset in your organisation.

 Sincerely,